mnajmuddean/value-vault-backend/README.md

 # Express TypeScript Boilerplate

-> 🚀 A modern, production-ready Express.js starter template built with TypeScript.
-Features JWT authentication, Prisma ORM, comprehensive testing, Docker support, and monitoring tools.
-Perfect for building scalable and secure REST APIs.

-A production-ready Express.js boilerplate with TypeScript, featuring robust authentication, logging, monitoring, and best practices for building secure and scalable APIs.
+🚀 A production-ready Express.js boilerplate with TypeScript, featuring robust authentication, logging, monitoring, and best practices for building secure and scalable APIs.

 ## Features